json-api/json-api/format/index.md

 type if the client has not indicated, using its `Accept` header, that it can understand this format.

+> Note: If a client's `Accept` header indicates that it accepts standard JSON but not the JSON API media type, the server may choose serve it a JSON API document identified as `application/json`.
+If the server does so, is not considered to be sending "JSON API data" for the purposes of the requirement above, but rather simple JSON data, and the client cannot rely on any of the rules laid out in this specification.

 Clients **MUST** ignore any parameters for the `application/vnd.api+json` media type received in the `Content-Type` header of response documents.